mvadari/XRPL-Standards/xls-granular-permissions.md

 ### 2.1.
 Global Permission

 The global permission value is already used in existing signer lists; they have a `SignerListID` value of `0`.
+This is being retroactively redefined to mean that the signer list has global permissions (i.e. can submit any transaction on behalf of an account).

 **`0`: all permissions**